 Children are very at home and benefit from the well organised play space provided.
-Children's enjoyment and achievement is successfully supported by the childminder who has an approved childcare qualification and a sound knowledge and understanding of child development.
 They receive good support from the childminder who enjoys their company and knows them well, helping them feel secure and confident.
-The childminder meets the needs of the range of children for whom she provides.
+A broad range of suitable play and learning resources are in place to effectively promote children's care and welfare.
+The childminder meets the needs of the range of children for whom he provides.

-The childminder has established positive working relationships with parents and maintains her records well promoting the children's welfare, care and learning.
-She discusses all aspects of the children's care with the parents, who are kept well informed of their child's achievements.
+The childminder has established positive working relationships with parents and maintains his records well promoting the children's welfare, care and learning.
+He discusses all aspects of the children's care with the parents, who are kept well informed of their child's achievements.
 The childminder also has appropriate first aid training to work with children.